anavica/epiclim_lab_website/content/home/welcome.md

   css_style:
   css_class:
 ---

-aims at providing evidence on the impact of climate change on health.
-It works in the intersection between epidemiology and climate science.
+Climate change & Health research group at University of Bern - Switzerland.
+We aim at providing evidence on the impact of climate change on health.
+Our work is highly interdisciplinary in the intersection between epidemiology and climate science.